 “In short, we need to create a world with quality at the heart of every organisation.”

 So how is this done and how does it mitigate the risk of a quality failure?

-The approach to quality must be integrated into the organisation’s strategy and seen as a core business system.
+Your risk management process approach must be able to integrate into any business system you purchase.
 It must be given status and investment commensurate with the value that it can deliver.